Pointed set: Categorical properties

+There is a faithful functor from pointed sets to usual sets, but it is not full and these categories are not equivalent.

+The category of pointed sets is a pointed category.
+The pointed singleton sets $(\{a\}, a)$ are both initial objects and terminal objects, i.e. they are zero objects.
 The category of pointed sets and pointed maps has both products and coproducts, but it is not a distributive category.
 It is also an example of a category where $0 \times A$ is not isomorphic to $0$.

+Applications

-Many algebraic structures are pointed sets in a rather trivial way.
+Many algebraic structures rely on a distinguished point.
 For example, groups are pointed sets by choosing the identity element as the basepoint, so that group homomorphisms are point-preserving maps.
 This observation can be restated in category theoretic terms as the existence of a forgetful functor from groups to pointed sets.

 A pointed set may be seen as a pointed space under the discrete topology or as a vector space over the field with one element.

 As "rooted set" the notion naturally appears in the study of antimatroids and transportation polytopes.